Timurgit-cod/EventPilot/replit.md

 ## Overview

 This is a full-stack event calendar application built with React, Express, TypeScript, and PostgreSQL.
-The application provides an administrative interface for managing calendar events with authentication via Replit Auth.
-The system uses a modern tech stack with shadcn/ui components for the frontend and Drizzle ORM for database management.
+The application provides a role-based calendar system where all authenticated users can view events, but only administrators can create, edit, and delete events.
+The first registered user automatically becomes an administrator.
+The interface is in Russian and uses authentication via Replit Auth with a modern tech stack including shadcn/ui components and Drizzle ORM.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Interface language: Russian
+Access control: Role-based system where first user becomes admin, others are read-only viewers

 ## System Architecture